google/virtual-authenticators-tab/README.md

 ## Introduction

-A Google Chrome extension for developers that adds a virtual authenticators tab to devtools, allowing you to try WebAuthn without physical security keys.
+A Google Chrome extension for developers that adds a virtual authenticators tab to devtools, allowing you to debug and try WebAuthn without physical security keys.

 This extension will work best on Chrome 80 onwards, but you can still try it on 78 and 79.